Graduate Student Teaching Training and Guidelines

 As part of the training, a faculty mentor should observe at least one of the Teaching Fellow's classes in the first year of teaching.
 This mentoring may be provided by one faculty member for all Teaching Fellows or individually by different faculty members.
 In the latter case, the department should provide guidelines about what aspects of teaching the mentor should cover in the observation.

-Teaching Fellows Who Hold Discussion Sessions
+Teaching Assistants Who Hold Discussion Sessions

-Teaching Fellows who assist in discussion sessions and grading should meet with the faculty member with some regularity, and at least once before they receive the first assignment to be graded, to receive detailed guidelines for grading and evaluating assignments during the term and to have their grading practices and written responses reviewed by the faculty member.
+Teaching Assistants who assist in discussion sessions and grading should meet with the faculty member with some regularity, and at least once before they receive the first assignment to be graded, to receive detailed guidelines for grading and evaluating assignments during the term and to have their grading practices and written responses reviewed by the faculty member.
 Discussion leaders and lab assistants should be observed and have their class plans reviewed.